David Mellor, the renowned cutlery manufacturer, has its factory and country shop approximately 3 miles from the Keeper's Cottage Organics farm.

 I really wanted to reintroduce using the extruder within my work, this was a process that I really enjoyed using in the previous unit and felt that I could explore and push further in relation to this series of cutlery.

-Inspired by Peter Marigolds dug & stuff exhibition, I was interesting in how I could create a physical object that trancends both wood and ceramic materials.
 I started to collect sections of tree trunks that had incurred rot in the middle, forming a natural extruder dye.
 I love the idea that there is a controlled production method that can be produced from a completely organic form and natural process.

 Extruding clay through the wooden dyes to create handles